kvz/ochtra/README.md

 ochtra
 ======

-One Commit Hook To Rule Them All
+One Commit Hook To Rule All

 <http://kvz.io/blog/2013/12/29/one-git-commit-hook-to-rule-them-all/>